ULB-Metronu/zgoubidoo/docs/installation.rst

 Installation Zgoubidoo using ``pip``
 ------------------------------------
-The first step is to activate your Python 3.7 environment (only needed if you do not use a global instalaltion of Python.
+The first step is to activate your Python 3.7 environment (only needed if you do not use a global installation of Python.
 On Mac OS if you use the Python ``brew`` installation you should already have Python 3.7 available from your path).
 With ``conda`` proceed like this::

     conda activate py37